The Asterinas Book

 • Efficiency.
 The safe API provided by the framework is only allowed to introduce minimal overheads.
 Ideally, these APIs should be realized as zero-cost abstractions.

-Fortunatelly, our efforts to design and implement an OS framework meeting these standards have borne fruit in the form of the Asterinas Framework.
+Fortunately, our efforts to design and implement an OS framework meeting these standards have borne fruit in the form of the Asterinas OSTD.
 Using this framework as a foundation, we have developed the Asterinas Kernel; this framework also enables others to create their own framekernels, with different goals and tradeoffs.

 Linux Compatibility